Keep Your Car in Chapter 13 Bankruptcy: What You Need to Know

 Including Car Payments in Your Plan

-• Consolidate your car payments with other debts
+• Consolidate car payments with other debts.

-• Potentially lower your interest rate
+• Potentially reduce interest rates.

-• Catch up on any missed payments
+• Catch up on missed payments.

 Duration of Repayment